Eigenvalue asymptotics for the damped wave equation on metric graphs: Introduction

-A different starting point which is also connected to the undamped case comes from the quantum graph literature where the resulting problem, although including the explicit dependence on the spatial variable via a potential playing a similar role to $b$ in equation~\eqref{waveeq1d} above, is still reduceable to a self--adjoint operator for a wide variety of coupling conditions (see \emph{e.g.} \cite{Ku1, KS, RS}).
+A different starting point which is also connected to the undamped case comes from the quantum graph literature where the resulting problem, although including the explicit dependence on the spatial variable via a potential playing a similar role to $b$ in equation~\eqref{waveeq1d} above, is still reducible to a self--adjoint operator for a wide variety of coupling conditions (see \emph{e.g.} \cite{AMR,Ku1, KS, RS}).
+Note that, due to the fact that the damping will not, in general, be continuous across vertices, the asymptotic behaviour of the eigenfunctions is not necessarily the same as that of the undamped problem -- see Remark~\ref{remnotcont}.

 The main object of study in the present paper is the wave equation on graphs with potential and damping functions depending explicitly on the space variable and with coupling conditions at the vertices.
 We are interested in understanding the asymptotic behaviour of the associated spectrum and, in particular, the counterpart for the case of graphs of the result on the spectral abscissa mentioned above for one segment.
-This is related to the rate of decay of high frequency modes on such structures and is therefore an important issue in applications.
+This is related to the rate of decay of high-frequency modes on such structures and is therefore an important issue in applications.
 We remark that, as already noted in~\cite{Z}, this behaviour depends in a subtle way on topological and number theoretic properties of the network, without it being possible to understand the global dynamics by simply studying each component in isolation from the rest.

-Our main contribution here is to describe the possible asymptotic distributions of the high frequencies and show that, under certain conditions on the edge lengths and the coupling conditions, there exists at most a finite number of values around which the real parts of the eigenvalues may cluster, as the imaginary parts grow to infinity -- see Theorems~\ref{thm-onlyaverage} and~\ref{alla}, the results in Section~\ref{sec-number} and the examples in the last section.
-In particular, we show that under such conditions these {\it high frequency spectral abscissas} are the same as those obtained for the same graph where the damping terms are replaced by their averages on each edge.
+Our main contribution here is to describe the possible asymptotic distributions of the high frequencies and show that, under certain conditions on the edge lengths and the coupling conditions, there exists at most a finite number of values around which the real parts of the eigenvalues may cluster, as the imaginary parts grow to infinity -- see Theorems~\ref{thm-onlyaverage} and~\ref{alla}, the results in Section~\ref{sec-number} (in particular, Theorem~\ref{thm-main}) and the examples in the last section.
+In particular, we show that under such conditions these {\it high-frequency spectral abscissas} are the same as those obtained for the same graph where the damping terms are replaced by their averages on each edge and with zero potentials.
+Furthermore, they may be computed by solving a polynomial equation (see Remark~\ref{rem-polyeq} and the examples in Section~\ref{sec-examples}).